success4lyf/Data-Collection-Pipeline/README.md

 ## Step 3: Retrieving and Storing Data

 some piece of information was extracted from this website and stored in a dictionary.
+Scraped images

 ## Step 4: Testing